Last updated: March 15, 2022

-How to Get to Bennetts Beach
+How to Get There

 From the Pacific Highway, follow Myall Way heading towards Tea Gardens, followed by Hawks Nest.

 The beach is a very popular weekend destination for both locals and tourists, with great swimming and surfing conditions.

-The southern end of Bennetts Beach is usually the busiest part of the beach as that’s where the local Surf Life Saving Club, Tea Gardens Hawks Nest SLSC, is located.
+The southern end of Bennetts Beach is usually the busiest part of the beach, as that’s where the local Surf Life Saving Club, Tea Gardens Hawks Nest SLSC, is located.

-There are also a few cafes and restaurants in the area where you can go for lunch or a coffee.
-Dogs can go off leash a few kilometres north of Sanderling Avenue and further south towards Yacaaba Headland.
+There are also a few cafes and restaurants in the area where you can go for a lunch stop or a refreshing coffee.

 Especially on windy days, the ocean water can be rough with strong waves and rips.
 Bennetts Beach is patrolled during the swimming season from October to April.